chromaui/chromatic-docs/src/content/configuration/visual-testing-addon.md

 </div>

-Chromatic's Visual Testing addon helps you detect UI bugs during development.
+Visual Tests Addon helps you detect UI bugs during development.
 It enables you to run visual tests on your stories and compare changes with the latest baselines across multiple browsers and viewport sizes.
 Pinpoint changes in UI appearance and behavior and automate visual testing without leaving Storybook.

 ## Installation